Swimlane Diagram Template

 2. Name your swimlanes and start mapping out a process

-Customize the swimlane flowchart to add the name of each team member, function, or stakeholder.
+Customize the swimlane flowchart by double-clicking shapes.
+Add the name of each team member, function, or stakeholder.
 Don’t forget to include outside stakeholders, like customers or contractors.

 Arrows show the flow of responsibilities from one step to the next.
 They can stay within lanes or cross lane boundaries.
 Add an arrow whenever one step triggers another or makes it possible.